// Field Guide

 Do smoke bombs work in sunlight?

 Yes.
-ShutterBombs smoke bombs are calibrated to show color in bright daylight.
-Colored smoke is visible and photographs well in full sun.
-Backlit smoke (sun behind subject, camera facing toward it) creates a luminous glow effect.
+ShutterBombs smoke bombs are calibrated to show vibrant color even in bright daylight.
+Colored smoke is highly visible and photographs well in full sun.
+Backlit smoke, where the sun is behind the subject and the camera faces toward it, creates a luminous glow effect that is highly sought after by artists.
+The high pigment density in our smoke ensures that the colors do not look washed out even under the harshest midday sun, providing you with consistent results throughout the day.

 Do smoke bombs work at night?

-The smoke is visible at night but the color doesn't photograph as well without light.
+The smoke is visible at night, but the color does not photograph as well without proper lighting.
 For night use, you need strong artificial light pointed at the smoke cloud.
-Flash works but softboxes or constant LED panels are better for color accuracy.
+While a standard flash works, softboxes or constant LED panels are better for maintaining color accuracy and depth.
+Using colored gels on your lights can also create some incredible surreal effects when combined with our smoke.
+Night photography with smoke is a challenging but highly rewarding technique that can lead to some truly unique images.

 Section 3: Safety